Trump complained to Twitter CEO about lost followers: source

 WASHINGTON (Reuters) - U.S. President Donald Trump met with Twitter Inc’s Chief Executive Jack Dorsey on Tuesday and spent a significant time questioning him about why he has lost some Twitter followers, a person briefed on the matter said.

-The meeting, which was organised by the White House last week, came hours after Trump again attacked the social media company over his claims it is biased against conservatives.
+The meeting, which was organized by the White House last week, came hours after Trump again attacked the social media company over his claims it is biased against conservatives.

 “Great meeting this afternoon at the @WhiteHouse with @Jack from @Twitter.
 Lots of subjects discussed regarding their platform, and the world of social media in general.
 Look forward to keeping an open dialogue!”
 Trump tweeted, posting a photo of Dorsey and others with him in the Oval Office.